mredig/NetworkHandler/Readme.md

 # Network Handler

-I wrote this because I found myself repeating a lot of boilerplate code when sending and receiving data with APIs.
-Essentially, every time I'd want to make a network call, I'd have to check for errors, check the response code, check if there's data, check if the data is valid, and finally use the data.
+NetworkHandler was written to save you time by cutting out the needlessly messy boilerplate code from `UrlSession`.
+Typically, everytime you make a network call, you have to check for errors, response codes, data existence and data validity.
 Every.
-Time.
-(Sure, you could skip a couple of those steps occasionally, but then you might run into an unforeseen error).
+Single..
+Time...
+Skipping those steps while using `UrlSession` might result in unforseen consequences.
+Luckily, we built `NetworkHandler` as a solution.

-NetworkHandler primarily consists of three main functions:
+NetworkHandler consists of 3 core functions:

 * `transferMahOptionalDatas`:
-	* Sometimes you don't care if the server provides data or there may be a situation where the data MIGHT get returned or it MIGHT not, just as long as the transaction was successful otherwise.
-In these situations, you can use `transferMahOptionalDatas` and it'll provide you with `Data?` when successful, and a `NetworkError` when failure occurs.
+	* Occasionally, you want to make network requests without needing to check for response codes.
+You use  `transferMahOptionalDatas`  in these situations to provide you strictly with `Data?` when successful and a `NetworkError` when unsuccessful.
 * `transferMahDatas`:
 	* This is for situations when you know a successful transaction results in legitimate data.
 You are then provided with `Data` upon success, and a `NetworkError` upon failure.
 * `transferMahCodableDatas`:
 	* This is for the specific use case when dealing with JSON apis.
 You construct your model, `DemoModel` for example, then simply tell the function this is specifically the type you want as a result. (`transferMahCodableDatas(with: urlRequest, completion: (Result<DemoModel, NetworkError>) -> Void)`) Upon success, it'll handle *all of the decoding for you* and simply provide you with data in the custom type you requested! (upon success) Upon failure, of course, it will provide a `NetworkError`.

 ### Features
-This essentially reduces the boilerplate you need to deal with when you make an HTTP network request.
-It makes use of the Swift 5 Result type for super powers in reducing redundancies.
+NetworkHandler reduces the boilerplate code you need to deal with when making an HTTP request.
+NetworkHandler is written in Swift 5 to make use of Result type to cut out redundancies.

-You might be wondering how much boilerplate it can actually cut out for you.
+You might be wondering how much boilerplate mumbo-jumbo it can really cut out..
 Well here's an example:

 #### Used for both examples:
 ```swift